 Wherever you are on the road to retirement, we have your best interests at heart.
-With as little as five dollars you can open a Traditional, Roth, Coverdell (Education), or SEP Individual Retirement Account (IRA) and earn dividends.
+Five dollars is all it takes to open a Traditional, Roth, Coverdell Education, or SEP Individual Retirement Account (IRA).
+And you’ll earn dividends.
 These funds can reduce your present tax burden.
 We also don’t charge start-up costs or maintenance fees and recommend automatic deposits.
-The 2020 traditional and Roth IRA contribution limits have increased to $6,000 annually, and $7000 annually if you are age 50 or older.
-Educational IRA’s have increased to $2,000 annually.
+The 2020 traditional and Roth IRA contribution limits have increased to $6,000 annually, and $7,000 annually if you are age 50 or older.
+Educational IRAs have increased to $2,000 annually.
 The SEP IRA contribution limit is up to 25% of your salary up to $57,000 (subject to cost-of-living adjustments), whichever is less.
 If you don’t already have an IRA we can help find the best option for your needs.

 Make every cent you earn count and create a productive retirement plan.
 Traditional IRA’s offer tax-deferred earnings and the possibility for tax-deductible contributions.
 This means you’re not taxed until these earnings are withdrawn.
 The ability to defer taxes and withdraw in a year when you may be in a lower tax bracket can mean more after-tax dollars in retirement.